derek-knox/Coding-For-Designers/Coding and Concept/Anatomy of HTML, CSS, and JavaScript.md

 As a creation evolves, feel free to change the names of classes if it makes sense to.
 A class name may make less sense as new property-value pairs are added or removed.
 Over time you will leverage established naming practices and/or develop your own to gain an intuitive feel of when to update a name.
 Additionally, you'll develop a sense of how best to group certain property-value pairs.
 Just know that it is extremely common to change names as a creation evolves.

 Thus far we've covered the anatomy of HTML and CSS, so now it is time for JavaScript.
 In a way we already looked at the anatomy of JavaScript in the *Elements and Elements* section.
 That breakdown was a bit more granular and we'll revisit the specifics in the next chapter *Coding and JavaScript*.
-For now we will look at the high level anatomy of a JavaScript file.
+For now we will look at the high level anatomy of a JavaScript program.
 We will focus on shape, space, and form or more precisely function, scope, and object.

 As you already know, a function is like a shape because it encloses scope just as a shape encloses space.
 An enclosure helps prevent clashing of what exists between different scopes or spaces.
 No clashing please.
 Objects, like forms, are a higher level enclosure.
 More often than not, they each embody one or more functions or shapes respectively.
-JavaScript, like most programming languages has specific types of objects.
-JavaScript is really unique in that a function is *also* an object.
-This may seem odd at first, but the idea is beneficial when considering the importance of scopes.
+JavaScript, like the majority of programming languages has specific types of objects.
+JavaScript is really unique however in that a function is *also* an object.
+This may seem odd at first, but the idea is beneficial when considering the importance of function scopes.

 Long story short, a JavaScript program is essentially a nested tree of functions.
 As a by-product of functions each enclosing a scope, a JavaScript program can also be thought of as a nested tree of scopes.
 So when the JavaScript engine executes a particular line of code that has a reference to a value, it works like this in an effort to get the actual value:
 1. look in the target scope for the reference